martinchernyavskiy/Notes/CS/CS540/ML Unsupervised Learning II.md

 	- Compute k smallest eigenvectors of L
 	- Create U matrix of nxk dimension with each of mentioned eigenvector as column vectors of this matrix
 	- Run k-means to get the final clustering

+## Why normalized Laplacian?
+?
+- Minimizing the weight of the cut may result in one of the nodes to be cut off completely.
+So we need a *balanced* cut
+	-